 - SEERS’ Bio Patch (Seers Technology) - This wireless device tracks ECG, heart rate, respiration rate, and other biological processes in real-time.

-- TempTraq (Blue Spark Technologies Inc.) - Like the name suggests, this wearable tracks the patient's temperature.
+- TempTraq (Blue Spark Technologies Inc.) - As the name suggests, this wearable tracks the patient's temperature.

 - VitalPatch (VitalConnect) - Small but powerful, this biosensor continuously monitors eight biological processes in real-time.